NFL Week 9 Games to Watch | BetOnline.ag - CLNS Media

 Prediction/Pick

 After last weeks barn burner in Indianapolis, I think Tennessee comes back to earth a little bit.
-They will have to rely on Tannehill’s arm more than they ever have before and I don’t that bodes well for them.
+They will have to rely on Tannehill’s arm more than they ever have before and I don’t that that bodes well for them.
 The future 2021-2022 Super Bowls champs win big at home on Sunday night.

 Prediction: Rams 38 – Titans 28